 As an example, Freddie Mac’s Economic and Housing Research Group forecasts the 30-year fixed-rate mortgage averaging 4.6% this year, rising to 5.1% in 2019.
 That may seem like a small jump but looking back to 2016, anyone would have found over 4% to be outrageous.
 Small increases over time translate into more money coming out of their wallets.
 Showing them exact calculations can help demonstrate that.

 Bottom line, this group of buyers isn’t going to want to live with Mom and Dad forever.
-When they come to you, they are looking for your expertise in helping them to gain an edge in this extremely competitive market.
+This market is sure to grow steadily in the future.